gititGoro/Pythia/documentation/whitepaper.md

 # Attack Vectors
 The attack surface of Pythia is dependent on the vigilance of its users.
 The non-exhaustive list of attack vectors are:

-1. Drive by shooting: Supply bogus data to an unpopular feed.
+1. Drive by shooting: An oracle supplies bogus data to an unpopular feed.
 This risk requires feed authors to establish a known popularity for a feed before relying on the authenticity of its contributors.

-2. Faking a winning streak: An group of colluding oracles can establish a feed and contribute to it, boosting their winning streak allowing them to participate in coveted feeds which have high MinimumSuccess values.
+2. Faking a winning streak: a group of colluding oracles can establish a feed and contribute to it, boosting their winning streak allowing them to participate in coveted feeds which have high MinimumSuccess values.
 Protecting against this is a special case in which users can dispute the very existence of a feed.
 If a feed is a bogus construct, created to boost the reputation of oracles and cannot be objectively verified, the legal system can delete the feed as well as the winning streak for any oracles which have participated in it.

-3. Dead epochs: A malicious user who wishes to see a feed fail may expend resources bidding on an epoch, only to provide bogus data.
+3. Dead epochs: a malicious user who wishes to see a feed fail may expend resources bidding on an epoch, only to provide bogus data.
 The attacker in this case is willing to forfeit their deposit.
 This is Pythia's equivalent of a 51% attack.
 Currently there is no obvious solution to this.
 Instead, since the attack is costly, it should be unsustainable over long periods of time.
 It is also less likely since a feed is not associated with one company but with a fact of reality such as the gold price in Japanese Yen.
 The more popular a feed, the more costly it will be to attack, similarly to how the highest value blockchains are the most resilient to 51% attacks.

 # Long Term Scaling
 In order to save oracles gas, authors of less popular feeds may wish to establish their feed on a sidechain.
 Future additions to Pythia will be engineered to allow for feeds to exist on sidechains such as those provided by the Loom Network.
 For less popular feeds or nice application feeds (such as metrics for online games), it may be desirable to keep the feed out of the mainchain.
 Conceptually, Pythia naturally allows for offchain scaling.
 However, as mentioned above, a secondary benefit will be to establish universal sources of truth for popular feeds such as ETHUSD, negating the need for each new smart contract to source its own version of the truth.